 The main use of a treadmill is to use Zwift, and Zwift has a somewhat likely out of date list of Zwift Compatible Running Hardware.
 Again though, any basic treadmill can do if your watch, running pods, or heart rate monitor can send that data to Zwift.

-Again, this would basically require a new house, with a fitness area (read “dry basement”), as I can’t put one at my current location (not only is there no space, seriously not allowed per the condo association rules).
+Again, this would require a new house, with a fitness area (read “dry basement”), as I can’t put one at my current location (not only is there no space, seriously not allowed per the condo association rules).
 I mean, unless I could have internet and electricity at a storage unit and did the stuff there…

 EDIT: February 2024, the no questions asked treadmill of choice would be the Wahoo Kickr Run, which runs about $5000, which seems insane, but given the level it is competing at, it actually apparently is a bargain.
+Again though, 100% impossible to use at current home.

 Telescope